iiasa/rime/README.md

 Let's come back to the Werning et al dataset, and see how

-	$ rime-run-timeseries --gsat-file AR6-WG3-plots/spm-box1-fig1-warming-data-lhs.csv --gsat-variable "*GSAT*median*" --gsat-filter category_show_lhs=C6 --impact-file werning2024/table_output_climate_exposure/table_output_heatwave_COUNTRIES.csv --region MEX --variable "hw_95_10|Exposure|Population" --match-year-population  -o output.csv
+	$ rime-run-timeseries --gsat-file AR6-WG3-plots/spm-box1-fig1-warming-data-lhs.csv --gsat-variable "*GSAT*median*" --gsat-filter category_show_lhs=C6 --impact-file werning2024/table_output_climate_exposure/table_output_heatwave_COUNTRIES.csv --region MEX --variable "hw_95_10|Exposure|Population" --match-year-population --interp-years -o output.csv

 Note that by default, the years and ssp family are considered an "uncertainty" and they show up as quantiles in the output file (in this example they are the only contributor).
-To match the year according to the GSAT time-series year, we add the `--match-year-population` option
+To match the year according to the GSAT time-series year, we add the `--match-year-population` option, and this requires prior interpolation of the years via `--interp-years`

 ![](notebooks/images/population_exposed_match_year.png)